prepare.blog

 • Petroleum jelly cotton balls in a ziplock (fire tinder)

 Buy gear to support repeated practice rather than collecting gadgets you’ll never test.
+Every item on this list should be something you’ve used at least once before you’d need to rely on it.

-Conclusion: Build Skills, Not Myths
+Build Skills, Not Myths

 Learning survival skills for beginners isn’t about preparing for the apocalypse — it’s about building competence for the emergencies that actually happen.
 Power outages that last a week.
 Getting turned around on a day hike.
 A winter storm that knocks out your heat for three days.